CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 	> sudo service apache2 restart

-Copy all files in the php folder into /var/www/html or /var/www depending on whether you are running Jessie or Wheezy:
+Copy all files in the `lora_gateway/php` folder into `/var/www/html` or `/var/www` depending on whether you are running Jessie or Wheezy:

 	> cd php
 	> sudo cp * /var/www/html